cleancoindev/RESTful-Web-API/README.md

 `node index.js`
 * Using postman, make the GET and POST http requests.
 ### POST
-`http://localhost:8000/block` and the corresponding JSON body as `{data:"Your data"}`.
+- `http://localhost:8000/block` and the corresponding JSON body as `{"body": "Testing block with test string data" }`.
 After that you will get the corresponding output depending on your input.
 ### GET
+- `http://localhost:8000/` - Responds with all the endpoints available.
-`http://localhost:8000/block/1` (corresponding block height).
+- `http://localhost:8000/block/1` (corresponding block height).
 Output is a block which is given as a height in http request.

 ## Endpoint documentation
 [RESTful-Web-API](https://documenter.getpostman.com/view/5369196/RWaLvnoX) - Refer for endpoint documentation.